Best Western 150

 - Eagle 72 (Bobby Unser): New for Bobby Unser to drive as the #6 Olsonite entry in 1972 and, as 7201 was used on mile tracks in 1972, this would be the car with which he took pole position car at Indy in 1972 and also used at Michigan, Pocono and Ontario.
 The car was retained for 1973 and raced by Wally Dallenbach as the #62 at the 1973 Indy 500.
 After Jerry Grant '73 Eagle was sold to the Patrick team, Grant drove this car at Ontario in September 1973, qualifying second.
 He crashed heavily on the second lap, hitting the Turn 2 wall.
 The car was not used again and remained in storage at AAR until a restoration conducted by Mike Lewis and John Weatherwax, and completed by John Mueller.

 - Eagle 68 (Mike Mosley): Dan Gurney's #48 Olsonite entry at the 1968 Indy 500 was a new 1968 Eagle fitted with the Gurney Weslake Ford 303 ci stock block V8 engine.
 This car was highly successful on road courses later in the year, Gurney winning at IRP, twice at Mosport and at Riverside.
 The car was sold to Marshall Robbins of Jim Robbins Co. for 1969 and crew chief Jim Spangler fitted a Ford turbo for Lee Roy Yarbrough to drive at the Indy 500.
 Robbins and Spangler brought the car back to the Speedway for 1970 for Yarbrough to drive.
 It was last seen with the Robbins team at Ontario in 1970.
 This was later identified by Carl Hungness as the car raced by Mike Mosley at the 1972 Indy 500, but when the car moved from Robbins to the AJ Watson/Leader Card team is unclear.
 Mosley crashed this car at the 1972 Indy 500, and was again injured.
 Photographs of the car at this race show several diagonal rows of rivets at the back of the tub on the left, indicating a major repair.
 This pattern of rivets then identifies the car in pictures at Ontario in 1972, at Ontario in 1973, and in the present day.
 After the 1972 Indy 500, Rick Muther used the team's other 1968 Eagle until Mosley again returned from his injuries in September, and this ex-Robbins car was ready for him to drive at the Ontario 500.
-One or other of the team's 1968 Eagles was raced by Mosley again at Trenton in early 1973, by Johnny Parsons Jr at Milwaukee and by Tom Sneva at Ontario, and as this can be identified as the ex-Robbins car in the latter race, it is assumed the same car was used in the other races.
-Retained by the Wilke family.
+The team's other 1968 Eagle was donated to the IMS Museum in January 1973, leaving this car to act as a backup to Leader Card Racer's new 1972/73 Eagles.
+It was raced by Mosley again at Trenton in early 1973, by Johnny Parsons Jr at Milwaukee and by Tom Sneva at Ontario.
+That was the last time it was seen on a racetrack, but in 1978 it was sitting in Jim Hurtubise's garage at the Indy 500 wearing #54 with its rear wing acting as a drinks table.
+By 1995, it had been restored to 1972 livery and was hanging in the roof of AJ Watson's shop.
+Since then, the car has been retained by the Wilke family.

 - Parnelli VPJ-1 (Mario Andretti): New for Vel's Parnelli Jones Racing in 1972 as the #9 Viceroy car for Mario Andretti and believed to be the same car driven at all races.
 Qualified on pole position at Milwaukee in August and finished third at Phoenix in November but retired with mechanical problems from five of its nine races.
 Retired after the 1972 season but retained in storage by VPJ until fuly restored by Phil Reilly in 2002.
 Brought to England in 2006 for the Goodwood Festival of Speed.
 In May 2012 the whole VPJ Collection was acquired by the IMS Museum.